VolgaCTF/volgactf-final-devenv-service/README.md

 # VolgaCTF Final devenv service

+[VolgaCTF Final devenv](https://github.com/VolgaCTF/volgactf-final-devenv) is a platform to develop & test an A/D CTF service and its checker.

-A Dockerfile for a sample service container.
-Part of [VolgaCTF Final devenv platform](https://github.com/VolgaCTF/volgactf-final-devenv).
+This repository provides a Dockerfile for a sample service.

 ## Build an image